3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 - Prusa
 -- Coming soon (use Other for now).
 - Other
 -- Generic setup that will require further customization of 'cad' parameters.
-See the main configuration document](https://github.com/moggieuk/Happy-Hare/tree/main/doc/configuration.md) and the section at the end of the configuration file for more help.
+See the [CAD Dimensions](#---other-mmu-cad-dimensions) section for more help.

 `mmu_vendor` This is where you'll put your MMU vendor.
 ERCF, Tradrack, Other.